VainF/DeepLabV3Plus-Pytorch/README.md

 DeepLabV3 and DeepLabV3+ with MobileNetv2 and ResNet backbones for Pytorch.

 #### Available Architectures
-specify the model architecture with '--model ARCH_NAME' and set the output stride with '--output_stride OUTPUT_STRIDE'.
+Specify the model architecture with '--model ARCH_NAME' and set the output stride with '--output_stride OUTPUT_STRIDE'.

 | DeepLabV3    |  DeepLabV3+        |
 | :---: | :---:     |